 What can you do about click fraud?

-The easiest thing you can do is comply with the AdSense rules by not clicking on AdSense ads on your site.
+You can easily comply with the AdSense rules by not clicking on AdSense ads on your site.
 You don’t need to be obsessive about telling all your friends and family not to click either.
-I can say from own experience that most people who wanted to help me with that clicks told me at some point.
-Then I had a chance to thank and ask them only to click when the ad is appealing.
+I can say from my own experience that most people who wanted to help me with those clicks have told me at some point.
+Then I had a chance to thank and ask them only to click when the ad was appealing.

 None of my friends made a lot of clicks, so I was never afraid that they endangered my business.